mc-imperial/spirv-control-flow/POPL-artifact/README.md

 ```
 run { Valid && Vibrant && MoreInteresting && #LoopHeader=1 && #(SelectionHeader-SwitchBlock)=1 && #SwitchBlock=1 } for exactly 8 Block
 ```
 If an example is found, it can be visualised by clicking on the `Show` button (see below instance).
-The visualisations then can be written to an XML file (`File`/`Export to`).

 ![](https://i.imgur.com/LOWpPLA.png)